socialsensor/community-evolution-analysis/README.md

 The crawler returns _testnet.txt.#_ and _rawmetadata.json.#_ files which should be processed by the corresponding python script in order to be able to perform the analysis using the matlab files.
 The python resulting txt file should be added to the _../data/_ folder.

-##json Parsing (Python)##
+##Evolution analysis using Python##
+Any new data to be analysed should be placed in the _../data/json/_ folder for json files and in the _../data/txt/_ folder for txt files.
+The python code consists of 3 files containing friendly user scripts for performing Community Evolution Analysis from json and txt files acquired from the Twitter social network.

+This folder contains 3 files:
+* <code>main.py</code>
+    This .py file is used to provide a guideline to the user as to how to use framework.
+* <code>community.py</code>
+    This is a copy of Aynaud's implementation of the Louvain community detection algorithm.
+* <code>CommunityRanking.py</code>
+    This .py file contains the Evolution Analysis Framework.

+##Evolution analysis using Matlab##
+Any new data to be analysed should be placed in the _../data/_ folder

+###Step1: json Parsing (Python)###
-The python code consists of 8 files containing user friendly scripts for parsing the required data from json files.
+The python parsing code consists of 8 files containing user friendly scripts for parsing the required data from json files.
 There are 4 files to be used with the jsons extracted from the crawler and 4 files to be used with jsons from any other Twitter API dependant source.
 More specifically, they are used to create txt files which contain the mentions entries between twitter users as well as the time at which these mentions were made and the context in which they were included.

 The json_mention_multifile* files provide as many txt files as there are json files.